 Kyalami was the popular host of the South African Grand Prix from 1967 to 1993.
 The circuit once faced an uncertain future, but new owners in 2014 brought the circuit up to modern standards and international racing has since returned to the track.

 Located in Midrand, in the Gauteng province of South Africa, Kyalami Grand Prix Circuit is a 4.529km anti-clockwise circuit, featuring sixteen turns.
-Situated at 1,500m, Kyalami holds the distinction of being the highest altitude at which Formula 1 has ever raced.
+Situated at 1,500m, Kyalami holds the distinction of being one of the highest altitude circuits at which Formula 1 has raced.
 Construction of the track ended in October 1961 and over the next five years it became a mainstay on the national racing scene.

 The Kyalami circuit first hosted the South African Grand Prix in 1967, where it remained a popular venue on the calendar until 1985.
 During that time, Tom Pryce lost his life at the circuit in 1977 after hitting a marshal, while drivers held a strike in 1982 following a disagreement with governing body FISA.
 The F1 circus left due to highly controversial apartheid policies, but returned in 1991 to a modified circuit after apartheid ended.
 The last South African Grand Prix took place in 1993, after which the promoter went bankrupt.
 A return of F1 to the continent is often mentioned, with Kyalami presumed to be the favoured venue should the event make a comeback.
 In addition to F1, the venue also hosted the South African motorcycle Grand Prix until 1992.